floriancafiero/multilang-probe/README.md

 ## Future Features

 - Support for other pre-trained language models (e.g., spaCy).
-- CLI (Command-Line Interface) for easy usage without writing code.
+- Support for other languages
+- Support for code detection